TEALSK12/apcsa-public/curriculum/Unit4/Unit4-Map.md

 ## 4.09.1
 | [Lesson 4.09]   | _Magpie Lab (Day 1)_
 |:----------------|:--------------------
-| **Objectives**  | Students will complete a long-form lab, using if statements, algorithms, the Sting class, arrays, and ArrayLists.
+| **Objectives**  | Students will complete a long-form lab, using if statements, algorithms, the String class, arrays, and ArrayLists.
 | **Assessments** | Students will complete the College Board’s AP CS A Magpie Chatbot Lab.<br>Students will answer assessment questions on the fourth class exam.
 | **In Class**    | Lab: [Magpie Chatbot Lab]<br>Magpie Chatbot Lab Activity 1 & 2
 | **Reading**     | Barrons ch 6 (8th or later: ch 7)